Langgit72/Langgit72/README.md

-- 👋 Hi, I’m @Langgit72
+- 👋🏾 Hi, I’m @Langgit72
-- 👀 I’m interested in sOFtWaRE
+- 🤖 I’m interested in Machine Learning.
+Robotics, App Development, and Game Development
-- 🌱 I’m currently learning Unity Development
+- ⛵ I’m currently learning about Ancient Mediterranean Merchants
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Don't
+- 📬 popstoproca@gmail.com

 <!---
 Langgit72/Langgit72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.